 - 1. 'Cheerleaders for imperialism' to what extent is this an accurate assessment of the English churches in August 1914? - 2.
-If 'there are no atheists in a fox-hole', why was there so little religion among British troops during the First World War? - 3.
+Why was there so little religion among British troops during the First World War? - 3.
 What role did the churches play on the Home Front during the First World War? - 4.
 Assess the claim that war memorials of the Great War reflect a shift in English religious culture. - 5.
 Would church attendance have declined in England without the Great War?